Mix Ear Training Disguised as Games

 Recent articles

 Should you cut bad frequencies or boost good ones?
-We explore the subtractive vs. additive EQ debate and give you a practical strategy.
+The subtractive vs. additive EQ debate comes down to context, and this guide gives you a practical framework.

 Shelves and filters are two common EQ shapes.
 Learn the difference between a High-Pass Filter and a Low-Shelf, and when to use each.